guanroger/LAAFU-server-demo/README.md

 ## Content
 ### Files and Folders

-- fingerprint folder: fingerprint database files collected by Gary Cheng.
+- fingerprint folder: fingerprint database files collected by Gary Cheng, which contend all the fingerprint database used for server localization and altered AP identification.
-- loc.txt: location of all RPs
+- altered_ap.txt: store the information for detected altered ap after each localization.
+It contains the estimated locations where we find particular altered AP, floor, rssi_average, and rssi_difference.
 - resX: folder containing all APs' map from points to RSSIs.
 They will be used in visualizing
 - paraX: folder containing all APs' GP parameters.
 They are currently used for restoring APs' location
 - output_X\all_xxxxx.txt: file of one AP containing AP location, RSSI error among all RPs and corresponding std